vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if it comes out okay.

+## Data analysis

+* Take a fresh look at my 23andme data

 ## Procedures